5

 based on 9 reviews

-"if any dorm were considered "average" Wilson would definitely fit that description best.
+if any dorm were considered "average" Wilson would definitely fit that description best.
 It's not a nightmare like the East dorms and it's not as favorable as dorms found in Brody or North.
 As a non-engineering major, I would say the best thing about this dorm is that you're close to the largest gym on campus.
 Besides that, the character of the dorm is pretty mediocre; the color scheme is kinda ugly, and it's the one dorm in South that doesn't have any significant amenity (Wonders & Holden have Sparty's, Case has both a Sparty's and Dining Hall, etc.) besides the CORE LLC.
 As for the rooms, they're tiled and the floor gets pretty dusty often.
 The 6th floor has no lobby decor whatsoever but the ceilings are high.
 The bathrooms are okay, kind of gross looking no matter how much you clean them.
-Your experience really relies on your roomate's and suitemates' behaviors. " - 1 year ago
+Your experience really relies on your roomate's and suitemates' behaviors. - 1 year ago

 8 student reviewers said they lived in Wilson Hall during their freshman year

-Browse 9 Dorm ReviewsNumber 3
+Browse all 9 dorm reviews# 3

 McDonel Hall